0XOday/the_grimoire/Computers/Ethics in Technology/An overview of Ethics.md

 What is Ethics : *Ethics in information Technology*
 * Ethics is a code of behavior that is defined by the group to which an individual belongs.
-	* Generally accepted norms that change over time to meet the evolving needs of the society or group of people
+	* Generally accepted norms that change over time to meet the evolving needs of the society or groups of people
+	* Provides structure to enable people to live together